JoshM-Yoru/dotfiles/youtubemusic/README.md

 # Slight modification to the Catpuccin Theme
-Mocha was modified for my current theme
+Mocha was modified for my current theme.
 You will need to point to the mocha css file in the app's theme settings

 <h3 align="center">